traclabs/brash_docker/README.md

 # Docker Test Environment

+This is a containerized environment to quickly get started with the brash system, in 'development' or 'production' configurations.
+The containers have been tested with both Docker and Podman.

 NOTE: Static IP addresses are required because cFE does not support DNS lookup and requires IP address to be pre-compiled in the SBN configuration table.
 To use dynamic IPs, we would need to re-compile the cfe tables on each startup of the system.

 At present, all network configurations are split between 3 locations (plus compiled-in defaults)